 We’re in for some exciting results – from the long awaited multisite study, to the Cortene trial, to the metabolic trap hypothesis work (next blog), and to Dr. Klimas’ two-drug trial.
 No one has ever had the audacity to suggest they might not only help people with ME/CFS but may be actually able to reverse it.
 Now two groups think that’s a possibility and, if the metabolic trap hypothesis works out, we’ll probably be able to add a third group to that set.

 It may be that none of these efforts will work out but each should still inform us about ME/CFS.
 Dr. Klimas, for instance, will be gathering massive amounts of information in her trials and has powerful models she can tweak if that particular drug combo doesn’t work out.
-Similarly, Ron Davis has the resources of the Stanford Genome Technology Center, a huge study underway at Bruce Snyder’s lab and a new ME/CFS Research Center at Harvard if the metabolic trap doesn’t work out.
+Similarly, Ron Davis has the resources of the Stanford Genome Technology Center, a huge study underway with Stanford geneticist Mike Snyder, and a new collaborative ME/CFS Research Center at Harvard if the metabolic trap doesn’t work out.

 Meanwhile the CDC’s multi-site study – perhaps the biggest study ever done in ME/CFS – might be able to start getting ME/CFS experts protocols into the medical mainstream giving patients more options.
 Plus the CDC is working on ways to increase diagnosis rates, get ME/CFS into medical school curriculum’s, produce acceptable clinical outcome measures for drug trials and more.